Email Archive Migration Best Practices: How to Migrate Legacy Archives the Right Way

 If you’ve decided to migrate data from an old email archive, the best practice is to migrate everything out for analysis.
 This allows you to determine what content should be kept for business, regulatory compliance, and legal responsibilities, and what can be disposed of.

-Some have previously chosen to migrate specific email boxes and leave the rest in the archive, and they are planning to shut it down later.
-This is risky because shutting down an archive with data still in it doesn’t absolve you from potential regulatory or legal orders to recover that data.
 The legally defensible process to follow is to migrate all data out and analyze the content for legal and regulatory requirements.
 Documenting that content analysis frees you up to defensibly dispose of the remaining content.
 Be sure to delete all data in the archive after migration to prevent any future recovery demands.

-Maximizing Migration Speed with Archive360
+Maximizing Migrating Email Speed with Archive360

 The best practice is to migrate all content from the email archive for analysis before moving it elsewhere, enabling efficient migration of email and data.